zhaoou/notes/README.md

 Spring and other notes.
-These notes are designed as a gentle introduction to the topic.
+These notes are designed as a gentle introduction to the topics.